Average Salary: $49,690

 Even commercial productions are fraught with failure, as only twenty percent of Broadway shows make their money back (source).
 Producers pass on this problematic financial model to their employees (a.k.a. you), which often means they need to get paid back before you see a cent.

 Early in their careers, directors will often work for free (or if they're lucky a small stipend, which usually covers about half a tank of gas) (source).

 However, once they start working consistently on a professional level, most will join SDC, the Society of Stage Directors and Choreographers (yes, directors are put in the same category as people who wear tights professionally).
 This is the Director's Union and will ensure a director is paid appropriately and receives health benefits if working regularly.

-At the union level, directors should not be making less than $500 per week, although exceptions can be made if the director wants to invest their time developing a show that will make them money later (good luck, sucker).
+At the union level, directors should not be making less than $500 per week, although exceptions can be made if the directors want to invest their time developing a show that will make them money later.

-The other route is to become an Artistic Director of a theatre and hire yourself.
+The other route you can take is to become an Artistic Director of a theatre and hire yourself.
 Then you can direct until you die.
-Literally die, because nobody leaves that position until that happens.
-This job involves a lot of administration and fundraising (read: one hundred and one ways to stick your nose up a behind) that may or may not appeal to you.
-(Hey, no judgment here.)
+Literally.
+This job involves a lot of administration and fundraising (read: 101 ways to butter people up) that may or may not appeal to you.